johnnyreilly/structured-data-seo-and-react/TALK.md

 </aside>

 ## Structured data:
-## speaking the secret language of Google
+## the secret categorisation language of Google

 ---